aditosoftware/nodepki-docker/README.md

 * "nodepki" resolves to the NodePKI docker container, which exposes ports 8080, 5000 and 2560.

-## Create CA

-When your configuration is finished, create your CA:

-    sudo docker-compose run nodepki node /root/nodepki/genpki.js

-You should now backup your configuration files and PKI by copying the data/ directory on the host.

 ## Start Docker container

     sudo docker-compose up

 ## Using the integrated Web-based GUI client "NodePKI Webclient"